seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Midway between your tents and walls of Troy,
 To rouse a Grecian that is true in love:
 If any come, Hector shall honour him;
-If none, he’ll say in Troy when he retires,
+If none, he'll say in Troy when he retires,
 The Grecian dames are sunburnt and not worth
 The splinter of a lance.
 Even so much.